tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/1c-jane-kubuntu_redo-refinements.md

 ln -s /mnt/disks/FATART/art_videos_purchased/TV_Shows .
 ```

-Reboot and ensure the partitions are properly mounted and the `gogd` and `goamaa` aliases work properly.
+Reboot and ensure the partitions are properly mounted and the `gogd` and `goamaa` aliases still work properly after a reboot.

 ## Workspace Background